 Cholesterol and high blood pressure are the two main causes of coronary vascular disease CVD (heart disease and strokes) the biggest cause of death in the western world.
 Approximately one third of US adults have high cholesterol, causing 800,000 deaths per year and costing more than US$300 billion per year in direct medical costs alone in 2011.
 Of these deaths, 100,000 are preventable with treatment and changes in diet.

-Worldwide production of wheat is predicted to be 723 million metric tonnes in 2015, five times more than barley and 25 times that of oats - the two other cereals that contain significant amounts of betaglucan.
+Worldwide production of wheat in 2017 was 771 million metric tonnes, five times more than barley and nearly 30 times that of oats - the two other cereals that contain significant amounts of betaglucan.

 Uncovering the secret life of betaglucan